Skip to content

 MotionBricksConfig field Meaning Default

-result_dir Path to the upstream out/ checkpoint tree required
+result_dir Path to the upstream out/ checkpoint tree - a str or any os.PathLike, stored as a str required

 skeleton_xml / scene_xml G1 skeleton / scene MuJoCo XML derived from result_dir